MLSM-at-DTU/ml_metamodels/reports/README.md

 >
 > Answer:

 We set up continuous integration with several GitHub automations.
 This included configuring the environment on GitHub and running our tests on both ubuntu and macOS.
 Additionally, we implemented a pre-commit automation that ran Ruff to check code quality and formatted the code automatically, ensuring consistency and reducing potential errors.
+We also setup a codecheck that runs ```ruff check .``` and ```ruff format .``` but in the end do not use.
+Similar to our pre_commit based on ```stefanzweifel``` git repo.
+The reason for this is because we also setup pre-commit CI that runs the same commands and also we wanted to have a more consistent setup.
+The pre-commit CI is also faster than the codecheck CI.
+For example our unittests workflow can be checked on [tests.yaml](/Users/fmfsa/Repositories/ml_metamodels/.github/workflows/tests.yaml).
+Additionally, our pre-commit CI can be checked on [PRE-COMMIT CI](https://results.pre-commit.ci/run/github/914763986/1737407950.3heoTpreQTaBC9l-VAaUXw).
+For the unit tests workflow upon each push or pull request to the main branch, it checks out the code, sets up Python ( 3.11), installs dependencies, and runs pytest with coverage.
+The workflow uses a matrix strategy to test on both Ubuntu and macOS.
+For pushes to the main branch, it also authenticates with GCP and submits the build to Cloud Build for continuous integration.

 ## Running code and tracking experiments